ddanilov/soundscape/README.md

     sudo zypper install libxcb-cursor0

-and on RedHat-based sytems with
+and on RedHat-based systems with

     sudo dnf install xcb-util-cursor